 Getting sent to the corner, sometimes it’s a good thing

-Today, we were able to remain close to home with a project in Peterborough, Ontario, just down from our shop in Fraserville.
+Today, we were able to remain close to home with a project in Fraserville, just under and hour north of Port Hope.
 Our client was looking to move their conventional water heater to the corner of their basement, away from the chimney.
 The solution, a brand new Bradford White power vent 50 gallon natural gas water heater that could be exhausted through the side of the house versus the existing chimney.
-Let's take you through the steps:
+Let’s take you through the steps:

 - We started by turning off both gas and water to the old tank and draining it.

 - We then disconnected disconnected both the water supply and the gas supply and removed the tank.

 - We capped the old chimney exhaust and extending the water and gas piping to the new location..